KratosMultiphysics/Examples/poromechanics/validation/undrained_soil_column_2D/README.md

 **Kratos version:** 5.2

+**Kratos Applications used**
+* ExternalSolversApplication
+* FluidDynamicsApplication
+* PoromechanicsApplication
+* SolidMechanicsApplication

 **Source files** [2D undrained soil column source files](https://github.com/KratosMultiphysics/Examples/tree/master/poromechanics/validation/undrained_soil_column_2D/source)

 ## Case Specification

 This example consists on a 1 x 30m column of saturated soil subjected to a surface loading that lies on a rigid rock bed.
 The objective of the test is to capture the pressure distribution along the soil column which, near the undrained-incompressible limit, should equal the applied load.
 The main challenge is that, under such conditions, the direct formulation for the displacement-pore pressure element exhibits locking of the pressure field due to the violation of Babuska-Brezzi conditions.
 The reference solution is taken from [1].

-The following applications from Kratos are used:

-* ExternalSolversApplication
-* FluidDynamicsApplication
-* PoromechanicsApplication
-* SolidMechanicsApplication

 The problem geometry and boundary conditions are shown below.
 <!-- ![undrained soil column geometry.](data/soil-column_geometry.png) -->